 What is the History of the Strengths Movement?

-In 1992, Don Clifton (1924-2003) published the book Soar With Your Strengths which revealed his long-standing interest in helping people identify and utilize “their best”.
-This book laid the foundation and The Gallup Organization (the company that was Clifton’s home-base) followed with the development of an assessment that would help people name and claim their top five themes of talent.
+In 1992, Don Clifton (1924–2003) co-authored the book Soar With Your Strengths: A Simple Yet Revolutionary Philosophy of Business and Management (Dell Publishing, 1992), which revealed his long-standing interest in helping people identify and utilize “their best.”
+This book laid the foundation, and the Gallup Organization (the company that was Clifton’s home base) followed with the development of an assessment that would help people name and claim their top five themes of talent.

 Clifton’s vision went deeply into his colleagues and friends.
-By the turn of the millennia, his protégé at Gallup, Marcus Buckingham, became the face of the strengths movement.
+By the turn of the millennium, his protégé at Gallup, Marcus Buckingham, had become the face of the strengths movement.
 Writing best-selling books with Clifton and others opened the door for Buckingham to continue researching through consulting and speaking on a national scale.
-After a 17 year career at Gallup, he now brings his message through the Marcus Buckingham Company®.
+After a 17-year career at Gallup, he now brings his message through The Marcus Buckingham Company®.

 As these best-sellers took the corporate world by storm, Peter Drucker’s voice was added to the mix.
 Drucker said, “Most Americans do not know what their strengths are.
 When you ask them, they look at you with a blank stare, or they respond in terms of subject knowledge, which is the wrong answer.”

-In the realm of higher education, Donald Clifton became fast friends with Edward “Chip” Anderson (1942-2005).
+In the realm of higher education, Clifton became fast friends with Edward “Chip” Anderson (1942–2005).
 Anderson, who was working to help remedial students at UCLA, realized that his calling as an educator was greater than merely seeing students pass.
 He longed to see them thrive.
 Anderson came to Azusa Pacific University in the late 1990s and began to enthusiastically ask, “What would happen if we really loved our students?”
-His vision inspired Lee Noel of Noel-Levitz and together Don, Chip, and Lee made a concerted effort to bring strengths to college campuses.
+His vision inspired Lee Noel of Noel-Levitz, and together Clifton, Anderson, and Noel made a concerted effort to bring strengths to college campuses.

 Parallel to these developments, rumblings were occurring in the field of psychology.
-In the late 1990s, at the dawn of his appointment as the President of the American Psychological Association, Martin Seligman called his friend Mihaly Csikszentmihalyi and together they convened a group of young psychologists to map out a new approach to their discipline.
-“Positive Psychology” was launched with Seligman’s inaugural presidential address and with the January 2000 issue of American Psychologist which focused on the “new” Positive Psychology.
+In the late 1990s, at the dawn of his appointment as president of the American Psychological Association, Martin Seligman called his friend Mihaly Csikszentmihalyi, and together they convened a group of young psychologists to map out a new approach to their discipline.
+“Positive Psychology” was launched with Seligman’s inaugural presidential address and with the January 2000 issue of American Psychologist, which focused on the “new” Positive Psychology.